jia-xinyu/jia-xinyu.github.io/_projects/5_project.md

     Award ceremony of FSCC 2018.
 </div>

-At this point, my story in Gspeed was paused.
-However, the Gspeed's story has been continuing.
-There are more advanced technologies being developed and applied to race cars, such as the carbon-fiber-reinforced-polymer ([CFRP](https://en.wikipedia.org/wiki/Carbon-fiber_reinforced_polymer)) **monocoque** of Gspeed 2019-C.
+At this point, my journey with Gspeed paused.
+However, Gspeed’s story continues.
+More advanced technologies are developed and applied to race cars, such as the carbon-fiber-reinforced-polymer ([CFRP](https://en.wikipedia.org/wiki/Carbon-fiber_reinforced_polymer)) **monocoque** in Gspeed 2019-C.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">